CRIMSON BASEBALL ACADEMY COACHING STAFF

 A native of Wrentham, Mass., Cole captained King Philip Regional High School as a senior and helped the team advance to the state title game for the first time in school history.

-Jack Hawke – previously an assistant coach at Vassar College, Post University, and Bard College – enters his first season as a volunteer assistant coach with the Harvard University baseball coaching staff in 2021-22 after joining the program in the fall of 2021.
+Michael Slattery – previously a member of the coaching staffs at Holy Cross, Georgia State, and Grinnell College – enters his first season as a member of the Harvard University baseball coaching staff in 2024-25 after joining the Crimson in the fall of 2024.

 MORGAN BROWN